-Dave Ramsey Baby Steps for Six Figure Earners
+Dave Ramsey Baby Steps for Six Figure Debt

 This post may contain affiliate links, which means I earn a small commission if you purchase something I recommend- at no additional cost to you!
 Thank you for supporting this blog!
 Full disclosure here.

-Are Dave Ramsey’s Baby Steps the Right Financial Plan for Six Figure Earners?
+Are Dave Ramsey’s Baby Steps the Right Financial Plan for Six Figure Debt?

 - The Dave Ramsey plan is not for me.